lbragstad/notes/summits/tokyo/fernet-notes.md

 pick two!

 Storing your keys on disk, in `/etc/keystone/fernet-keys/` for example, has the advantages of being fast and scalable.
-Each keystone nodes has its own local repository of Fernet keys.
+Each keystone node has its own local repository of Fernet keys.
 The downside of this approach is that it requires coordination when doing a rotation.
 But, this coordination can be orchestrated using configuration management like `ansible`, `puppet`, `chef`, etc. Also, the